 FamilySearch respects the privacy rights of individuals and strives to adhere to all applicable laws.
-FamilySearch publishes copies of records only after gaining permission from the original record custodian (generally a government agency) and faithfully abiding by all of the stipulated conditions.
+FamilySearch publishes copies of records only after we get permission from the original record custodian.
+We faithfully abide by the stipulated conditions.

-If you find a record on FamilySearch.org about yourself or those for whom you act as legal guardian, you can request that they be made inaccessible.
+You can request that FamilySearch make a record about yourself or a person for whom you act as legal guardian inaccessible.

 - On FamilySearch.org, find the record of the living person.

-- Either copy its URL, or take a screen shot of the record.
-This is necessary in order for FamilySearch to distinguish between your data and similar data within FamilySearch’s sizeable database.
+- Copy the URL.
+We use the URL to distinguish between your data and similar data within FamilySearch’s sizeable database.